-Figure 4.-The lower portion of this soil profile meets the color and depth requirements of indicator F3 (Depleted Matrix); however, the upper portion of the profile contains a layer with chroma of 2 or more that is more than 15 cm (6 inches) thick.
-As a result, indicator F3 (Depleted Matrix) is not met.
+Figure 4.-The lower portion of this soil profile meets the color and depth requirements of indicator F3, Depleted Matrix; however, the upper portion of the profile contains a layer with chroma of more than 2 that is more than 15 cm (6 inches) thick.
+As a result, the requirements of indicator F3, Depleted Matrix, are not met.